Getting eaten up by mosquitoes in Raleigh? Call Clegg’s!

-Are you fed up with the mosquitos in Raleigh?
-It can seem like every time you step outside a pesky mosquito is waiting to bite you.
+Are you fed up with the mosquitoes in Raleigh, NC?
+It can seem like every time you step outside your home a pesky mosquito is waiting to bite you.
 If you are tired of being chased out of your own backyard by these blood-suckers, give Clegg’s a call today.
 For over 50 years, our team has helped our friends and neighbors in North Carolina with effective mosquito extermination services.

 Where do mosquitoes go in the winter?

 Given that mosquitoes are cold-blooded insects, they generally are not around when the weather turns cold.
 Depending on the species, mosquitoes either go into hibernation or die after producing offspring in eggs designed to withstand the winter.
 As a general rule of thumb, mosquitoes become inactive when the weather in North Carolina drops below 50 degrees Fahrenheit.
 They become active again after the winter months; when the temperature rises above this mark.

 Mosquitoes require a moist place to survive.
 For this reason, mosquitoes are most commonly found around bodies of water such as lakes, ponds, or even puddles.
 Properties in Raleigh that are near to one of these bodies of water are considered “at risk” of a mosquito infestation.
 A creek that runs through your back yard, or even just an area of your yard that collects standing water, is an invitation for mosquitoes to come enjoy a stable life on your property.

 How do you get rid of mosquito bites?